arjundeshx/sequencespace/_posts/2026-07-30-protein-origami-1.md

 math: true
 ---

 This post will be the first of many (around 5-6 to be exact, I think) that will provide an overview of the recent developments in protein folding and de-novo protein generation.
-This post, the first of the series, will cover the earlier AlphaFold 1 model, an initial approach to tackling this problem that I have flavorfully chose to name "protein origami".
+This post, the first of the series, will cover the earlier AlphaFold 1 model, an initial approach to tackling this problem that I have flavorfully chose to name "protein origami."
 When I first tried learning about how AlphaFold worked, it was super confusing! (and it was doubly confusing when I tried to tackle models like RFDiffusion), so hopefully this series of posts serves you well in demystifying this hugely important but rather dense area of research.

 So, the paper that I will break down in this post to provide a foundation for the rest of our exploration will be "Improved Protein Structure Prediction Using Potentials From Deep Learning" by Senior et. al (AlphaFold 1), which I have linked ["here"](https://nature.com/articles/s41586-019-1923-7).